Villavu/Simba/Doc/sphinx/scriptref/color.rst

     SetColorToleranceSpeed(2);

-And the proper way to get the current tolerance is to use the following function, which returns the current colour tolerance speed:
+And the proper way to get the current tolerance is to use the following function, which returns the current color tolerance speed:

 .. code-block:: pascal